LePhenix47/Lahouiti_Younes_P13_21062024/README.md

 ### Back-End

 - Node.js 20.11.0
-- ExpressJS 4.19.2 (only for HTTP requests)
+- ExpressJS 4.19.2 (for HTTP requests in this PoC to save time.
+Our Architecture Definition and Compliance docs specify Java + Spring Boot for production)
 - Socket.io 4.7.5

 <a href="https://nodejs.org/en/" target="_blank" rel="noreferrer" title="NodeJS">